Teacher dies after car crashes into utility pole in Andros

 NASSAU, BAHAMAS – Andros recorded its first traffic fatality for the year after a woman crashed into a utility pole near Davis Creek this afternoon.

+Police have not yet identified the victim; however, colleagues and loved ones last night expressed grief over the loss of a Central Andros High School teacher.

-Chief Superintendent Craig Stubbs, head of the Royal Bahamas Police Force Traffic Division, confirmed the fatal occurred sometime around 3.15pm.
+Chief Superintendent Craig Stubbs, head of the Royal Bahamas Police Force Traffic Division, confirmed the fatal crash occurred sometime around 3.15pm.

 “We have a confirmed fatal crash involving a single vehicle that collided with a utility pole then crashed into nearby bushes,” said Stubbs.